llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/crtp-constructor-accessibility.rst

   Bad BadInstance;

 To ensure that no accidental instantiation happens, the best practice is to make the constructor private and declare the derived class as friend.
+Note that as a tradeoff, this also gives the derived class access to every other private members of the CRTP.

 Example: